-

 Who pays tariffs?

-Like duties, the importer of record is generally responsible for paying any tariffs that are applied.
-The importer of record could be the buyer or the seller.
-The cost of tariffs is ultimately passed on to the final user or consumer.
+As tariffs are in fact, duties, the importer of record is generally responsible for paying any duties/tariffs that are applied.
+The importer of record could be the buyer or the seller (or some other person).
+The cost of tariffs is generally ultimately passed on to the final user or consumer.

 What US imports are subject to new tariffs?